Culture

 *Knowing about something that already exists or has existed – Like visiting a museum and seeing the displays in the curio boxes or picture frames.

+Imagine life as a museum.
 All events from childhood to adulthood occur as facts and physical realities as the museum exhibits.
-What can exhilarate you when you already know what is displayed in the ensuing curios, and your mentors act as an audio guide, helping you to sail through the waters.
+What can exhilarate you when you already know what is displayed in the ensuing curios, and your mentors act as an audio guide, helping you to sail through the waters?
 You eventually work like a programmed robot—

 * Happy to earn money,